Navy Reserve Families

 According to a DoD survey, only about 15% of Reservists live near a military installation, and 80% of Reserve families with children ages 5 and younger reported they use child care services when a parent is on active orders or deployed.

-For Reserve families that don't live near an installation, we contract with Child Care Aware® of America (CCAoA) to offer Military Child Care in Your Neighborhood (MCCYN), a fee assistance program supporting the needs of sailors who are activated or deployed.
-CCAoA will determine fee assistance amounts for eligible families and pay directly to the child care provider.
-Visit their website for more information on eligibility, paperwork, applying, locating an eligible provider, and more.
+For Reserve families that don't live near an installation, the Navy Fee Assistance Program offers Military Child Care in Your Neighborhood (MCCYN), a fee assistance program supporting the needs of sailors who are activated or deployed.
+The Navy Fee Assistance Program will determine fee assistance amounts for eligible families and pay directly to the child care provider.
+To place a request for care at a military installation or to place a request for MCCYN, visit www.militarychildcare.com.

 The CYP Exceptional Family Member (EFM) Respite Care Program